 1. The financial system has huge power over the fossil fuel value chain.
-If the world is to avert catastrophic climate change, greenhouse gas emissions have to almost halve by 2030, before sloping to net-zero by 2050.
+If the world is to avert catastrophic climate change, greenhouse gas emissions have to halve by 2030, before reaching net-zero by 2050.
 Publicly listed companies are responsible for around a quarter of global emissions and stand at the frontier of climate innovation.
-It is predominantly the financial system which holds ownership rights and powers over these companies.
+It is predominantly the financial system that holds ownership rights and powers over these companies.

 2. Institutional investors increasingly rely upon engagement to influence their portfolio on climate change.
 The rise of passive investing and diversification of many of these institutions make ‘exit’ impossible.
 There is also a growing academic consensus that the principal alternative to engagement, capital allocation, can only influence companies under limited conditions.

 3. Yet there is currently no way of measuring engagement impact.
-We have no reliable way to distinguish between successful and unsuccessful engagements, and no evidence-base from which to derive conclusions about best practice.
-Investor cannot optimise their engagements, or answer the growing legal expectation that they be able to verify their impact claims.
-Asset owners, stakeholders and civil society cannot currently hold investors to account on climate.
+We have no reliable way to distinguish between successful and unsuccessful engagements, and no evidence base from which to derive conclusions about best practice.
+An investor cannot optimize their engagements, or answer the growing legal expectation that they be able to verify their impact claims.
+Asset owners, stakeholders, and civil society cannot currently hold investors to account on climate.

 Collaboration & our assessment

-We have developed a robust procedure for assessing assessing the engagement impact of investors.
-Investors often engage at a scale that makes it impossible to analyse every case.
-We get round this problem by sampling.
-We bring our data, analysis and conclusions together in an independent report.
+We have developed a robust procedure for assessing investors' climate impact and the legitimacy of their claims.
+We bring our data, analysis, and conclusions together in an independent report.